January 13, 2026

 Soap Opera-like Empathy

-This gridlock becomes even more evident when the President and key responsible agencies, such as the National Disaster Management Authority (BNPB), the Ministry of Social Affairs, and the Ministry of Health, remain silent on social media during the critical early hours of a crisis.
-For Moniq, the silence of these state institutions sends a loud and clear message about poor internal coordination.
+This is most evident when the President and key disaster-response agencies (e.g Basarnas, the Ministry of Social Affairs, and the Ministry of Health) remain silent on social media during the critical early hours of a crisis.

 “When a state institution remains silent, it means they are waiting for coordination.
 It shows that their only concern is the government’s image,” she said.